MarcusWichelmann/EnergyExporter/README.md

 **This project was renamed and refactored to be usable for other devices than just SolarEdge.**

-Collects data from Modbus devices like SolarEdge inverters and exports it as JSON, XML or to Prometheus/InfluxDB and Mqtt.
+Collects data from Modbus devices like inverters, batteries or energy meters and exports it as JSON, XML or to Prometheus/InfluxDB and Mqtt.

 The data is queried over Modbus TCP.
 For now, the following devices are supported:
 - SolarEdge (over SunSpec)
   - Inverters
   - Energy meters
   - Batteries (StorEdge, BYD, ...)
+- Janitza
+  - Energy Meters
+    - `UMG 96-PA` with `UMG 96-PA-RCM-EL` Ethernet module

+Other device models that use similar Modbus registers may also work.

 It's possible to query any number of devices at the same time.